Soumodip-Paul/Songbad-Sonkolon/README.md

 localhost:3000
 ```
 to view your app
 > Note: According to Documentation, News API supports requests only from localhost for Developer mode.
 So don't use the default ip of react or deploy it.
 It will be meaningless.
 To deploy the app in production mode you need to purchase the prememium plan of News API.
-Also it has only 100 requests per day for developer mode..
+Also it has only 100 requests per day for developer mode.
 So use it very carefully

 ## Make a optimized build